 Nevada Republican Senate primary candidates take aim at absent front-runner in debate

-The debate in a Reno casino ballroom focused on increased border security, anti-abortion stances and cutting government spending and size, but candidates also criticized retired Army Capt.
+The debate in a Reno casino ballroom focused on increased border security, anti-abortion stances and cutting government spending and size, but candidates spent much of their time criticizing retired Army Capt.
 Sam Brown, whose backing in Washington, D.C., and formidable 2022 campaign have made him a fundraising juggernaut above the crowded primary field.

 Nearly every candidate called out Brown for his absence and described him as an establishment candidate not willing to face voters, a combative signal by a group of lesser-known Republicans attempting to gain ground in an otherwise cordial debate.